It Happened Here

 Called It Happened Here, Brownlow and Mollo’s movie made the rounds of a few European film festivals in early 1965, where it gained a certain amount of notoriety.
 The story of an England defeated by Hitler and functioning under Nazi rule, it left some British critics confused and incensed.
-Some were offended by the film’s notion that the proud Brits that withstood the Battle of Britain would ever knuckle under to the Nazis, or collaborate with them as shown in the film.
+Some were offended by the film’s notion that the proud Brits that withstood the Battle of Britain would ever knuckle under and collaborate with the Nazis.
 And many were made furious by what they perceived was a virulent pro-Nazi, anti-Semitic message.
 The real English Nazis in the film don’t just shout out the usual slogans.
-They instead are allowed to spout their ugly rhetoric, without being shot dead or immediately contradicted by stalwart patriotic voices, as was standard practice in war movies.
+They’re instead allowed to spout their ugly rhetoric without being shot dead or contradicted by stalwart patriotic voices, as was standard practice in war movies.

 It Happened Here received boos from a German audience at the Mannheim Film Festival.
-American filmgoers were also more accustomed to a less direct handling of the ‘Nazi problem.’
+American filmgoers were equally unaccustomed to Brownlow’s directness with the ‘Nazi problem.’
 Possibly because of the Cold War need to bolster West Germany, U.S. films were no longer presenting Germans in war films as despicable villains.
 In The Young Lions, young German Marlon Brando anguishes over his soul-rending moral dilemma.

-Daily Variety called It Happened Here a science-fiction film, which is sort of what it is — a story of WW2 in the ‘negative subjunctive.’
-That is, a tale of events which could have happened but did not happen, but if it did happen it might have happened like this.
+Daily Variety called It Happened Here a science-fiction film, a story of WW2 in the ‘negative subjunctive.’
+That is, a tale that did not happen, but if it did happen it might have happened like this.
 It’s actually an alternate reality story, a time-twisting concept not used much back then (in movies, anyway).
 Trashy books and movies in which ‘the Nazis won’ are now commonplace but there remains one classic, the visionary The Man in the High Castle by science fiction author Phillip K. Dick.

 It Happened Here begins with the image of a map, like a dry instructional film.
 It takes as its springboard the simple idea that Hitler launched a full invasion during the Battle of Britain and quickly subdued England.
 Everything else follows with complete credibility.

 The occupation of England is seen through the eyes of Pauline (Pauline Murray), a country nurse fleeing the fighting that has broken out between German occupation troops and resistance partisans.
 Using Ireland as a base, the Americans and ‘loyalist’ English guerillas are attempting to re-invade from the West.
 Pauline witnesses a massacre of civilians.
-Believing that the partisans are responsible, she decides like the majority of her countrymen that getting things back to normal is more important than patriotism.
+Blaming the partisans, she decides that getting things back to normal is more important than patriotism.

 “After all,” she sighs, “We did lose the war.”